Enlace: Background

 The network's lineup consists of faith programs including church services, music videos, concerts, talk shows, children's programs, and movies.
 Over 80% of its programs are produced in Latin America by ministries such as Claudio Freidzon of Argentina, Cash Luna of Casa De Dios in Guatemala, and U.S. Hispanic organizations such as Guillermo Maldonado of Miami, Florida, and Danilo Montero of Lakewood Church in Houston, Texas.

 Availability

 The network is accessed via free-to-air satellite.
-Having been launched in the United States on May 1, 2002, Enlace is currently available through various cable providers nationwide, and is carried over-the-air on digital subchannels of TBN owned-and-operated and affiliated stations, usually on the fourth subchannel.
+Having been launched in the United States on May 1, 2002, Enlace is currently available through various cable providers nationwide, and previously was carried over-the-air on digital subchannels of TBN owned-and-operated and affiliated stations, usually on the fourth subchannel until February 2024.
 Enlace is also available across North America, including Mexico on Glorystar Christian Satellite.
 The network is also streamed on Enlace and TBN's official website for use externally in browsers and media players, available at different speeds for dial-up and broadband connections, and is also available through TBN's iOS, Google Play and Roku apps.

 On December 16, 2009, DirecTV in the United States began carrying Enlace on channel 448, making it available for part of its various English, Spanish and international packages.
 In February 2011, Dish Network began carrying Enlace on channel 9411.